Episode II: Part III - Calamity strikes the Stargazer

-“Captain on the Bridge,” the PA system announced as Foxwell and Beta exited the turbo elevator.
-Beta continued to her science station as Foxwell walked to his command chair.
+“Captain on the Bridge,” the PA system announced as Foxwell and First Officer exited the turbo elevator.
+Beta continued to her science station, Foxwell to his command chair.
 The conning officer stood and turned in the direction of the Captain.

 Lieutenant Baker smiled nervously as he briefed the Captain.
-“Maintaining course for Luyten b; new bearing 015 mark 17, light factor 1.5.
-New time of arrival is one day, 18 hours, 21 minutes.”
+“Maintaining course for Luyten b; new bearing 015 mark 17, light factor 2.
+Revised time of arrival is fourteen hours, seventeen minutes.”

 “Instrumentation readings are within normal limits, sensor scans are unremarkable.”

 Foxwell turned slightly and craned his neck in the direction of Beta.
-She glimpsed back at him while rendering a confirming nod.
+She returned his glance while rendering a confirming nod.

 “Very well Lieutenant.
 Good job.
-You are relieved,” the Captain affirmed, turning back in the direction of the junior conning officer.
+You are relieved,” the Captain replied.

 “Thank you, Captain.”
 Lieutenant Baker replied, the young officer displaying an appreciative smile.